Sts. Peter and Paul Greek Orthodox Church

 Ways to Give

-Altar Keepers: Used to help us with liturgical items.
-Please donate through our Tithely App or by check.
+Altar Keepers: Donations received are used to help us with the purchase of liturgical items.
+Please donate through our parish App, our website, or by check.

 Aero Energy House of Worship Program: If you are an Aero Energy customer, you can have a percentage of your bill donated to our church, without costing you anything extra.
 Click here for details.